hslatman/modled/README.md

 * Extend the number of programs and improve maintainability of handling programs
 * Settings for configuring walk vs. no walk in ledstrip show
 * Integrate with [Home Assistant](https://www.home-assistant.io/components/modbus/)?
+* Small issue with clearing the strip when stopping the program; the strip is only cleared in the fixed program, not yet in theater chase, for example
+* Add option for changing the number of (milli)seconds of sleep
+* Add supervisord for automatic startup